jkeohan/rctr-9-8-20/w08d15/intro-to-redux.md

 ### Create A Reducer

-Reducers are the bridge between an `action` that has been dispatched and the act of updating state.
+Reducers receive an `action` and update state based on the action value .
 Large applications often have more than one reducer so it's a good idea to create a folder and place all your reducers there.

-So let's create a `reducer` folder in `src` and then create a file called `counterReducer.js`
+Let's create a `reducers` folder and then create a file called `counterReducer.js`

 <img src="https://i.imgur.com/EhhICUj.png" />